celtic-vision/phantom_queen/README.md

-# Resources Dedicated to the Goddess Morrigan
+# Resources Dedicated To The Goddess Morrigan

 - This is an exhaustive list of great resources dedicated to the Goddess Morrigan.
 - All credit for this work goes to the respective authors & creators (mentioned in the links)